llipl/common-voice/CONTRIBUTING.md

 The project is organized into the following directories:

-- _android_: The Android app, a simple webview wrapper of voice.mozilla.org.
+- _android_: The Android app, a simple webview wrapper of lok.vacha.ai.
 This app is currently not published.
 - _docs_: Design and data specifications for Common Voice.
 - _ios_: The iOS app.
 This is a simple wrapper app for the website, as a workaround for a microphone issue in Safari.
 - _nubis_: Configuration files for [Nubis](https://github.com/nubisproject), our deployment tool.